What different types of Real Nappies are there?

 Styles range through popper and Velcro fastening to pull-on; all allow for quick and easy nappy changes.
 Avoid polyurethane and PVC wraps and pants.

 Below are some short demonstration videos of Wrap Nappies

 Cost: From about £5

 Also called stuffables, these are wraps with a pouch into which you can insert pads eg folded terries, shaped inserts, prefolds or pads you have made yourself from absorbent fabrics; like creating an all-in-one.
 They do not require a separate covering wrap as this is integral to the design.
 Very versatile as you can add pads for night times and use fewer during the day.
 The inserted pads can dry quickly after washing.

-Below is a short demonstrations of Pocket Nappies
+Below is a short demonstration of Pocket Nappies.

 Cost: From around £7 each; special inserts around £2.